-This tutorial will teach you how to use your Bluetooth connection from your Phone and Laptop to transfer photos and files.
+This tutorial shows you how to use your Bluetooth connection from your Phone and Laptop to transfer photos and files.

 You probably already know you can connect a USB/microUSB cord from your laptop to your phone and copy over your images from your “DCIM” or “Pictures” folder and that process is pretty straightforward.